stankovski/wp-prayer-times/wp-content/plugins/muslim-prayer-times/README.md

 ## Configuration

-Go to Settings > Prayer Times to configure default settings for the plugin.
+Go to Settings > Muslim Prayer Times to configure default settings for the plugin.